regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    If all tests pass, or maybe even bore all tests pass, try it on staging.
+    If all tests pass, or maybe even before all tests pass, try it on staging.

 ----